 Modern Equipment Manufacturer (MEM):Can you tell our readers a bit about Honeywell’s fire protection solutions?
 What different fire protection solutions does the company produce?
 What markets do they serve?

 Doug Hoeferle: Honeywell has a multi-brand approach to the fire protection market.
-We have a number of different brands – ranging from Notifier, Farenhyt, Silent Night, Fire-Lite and our System Sensor brand – that offer flexibility in choice and focus on fast response to emergency situations and better notification.
+We have a number of different brands – ranging from Notifier, Farenhyt, Silent Knight, Fire-Lite and our System Sensor brand – that offer flexibility in choice and focus on fast response to emergency situations and better notification.

 Most of what we’re focused on are commercial applications.
 You’ll find our solutions in manufacturing facilities, warehouses, hospitals, college campuses, hotels and residential high-rises.
 Anywhere where there are occupants sleeping.
 Also, schools and retail stores.
 You’ll find our solutions in all of those markets.